Khuselwa27/alx-system_engineering-devops/0x02-shell_redirections/README.md

 20.This script prints a script that creates  a script that removes all letters c and C from input.
 21.This script prints a script that reverse its input.
 22.This script prints a script that displays all users and their home directories, sorted by users.
+23.This script prints a command that finds all empty files and directories in the current directory and all sub-directories